acend/quarkus-techlab/content/en/docs/02.0/21_first-application.md

 ## Exploring the quarkus byte code

 In the introduction section we had a brief overview of how quarkus jars may look like.
-Its not expected that you have to do things like this at a regular basis and to get all details is pretty hard.
+It's not expected that you have to do things like this at a regular basis and to get all details is pretty hard.
 However, it may give you a feeling where things came from and how they are wired up.